 One of the reasons that Southampton and Portsmouth are linked by such a good road is that, in the 1970s as this motorway was being built, there were ambitious plans for a major New Town on the south coast between the two cities: Solent City would have been a vast new urban area, requiring good motorway access.
 The new city was, in the end, never built.

-The M27 forms probably the best terminus of any London radial motorway.
-The M3 comes via Basingstoke and Winchester, but is stopped from crashing headlong into Southampton by the M27 which spreads its traffic across the urban area, preventing either a sudden crash into an urban area or a spluttering death on a lower standard of road.
-Good work.
+The M27 forms perhaps the most effective terminus of any London radial motorway.
+The M3 approaches Southampton via Basingstoke and Winchester, but it's stopped from crashing headlong into the city by the M27 which distributes its traffic east and west.

 |Connects to||M3, M271, M275|

 With thanks to Robert Bollen, Nigel Le Poidevin, Steve, Dave McGuire, Clive and James Denson for information in this section.